Narcissists use lots of manipulative mind games to keep control over us; here are seven examples of their most common tactics.

 Set the stage.

 They will set the environment.
-They will provoke you to get reactions, so they can blame you, play victim or use their silent treatment to get you to do things you wouldn’t otherwise do, gaslighting you, so you are no longer sure of reality, often leaning on them for a reality check.
+They will provoke you to get reactions from you, so they can blame you, play the victim or use their silent treatment to get you to do things you wouldn’t otherwise do, gaslighting you, so you are no longer sure of reality, often leaning on them for a reality check.
 They will create a topic or an atmosphere, to provoke other emotional responses, they will triangulate you, play you off against those around you, to break down your boundaries or make you feel guilt.
 They always have a hidden agenda.

 Sometimes in these situations, you have to keep diary’s so, you can go back to check events, ask yourself, are they my feelings, or are they passing theirs onto me?

-They will gossip about everybody, often trying to get others to gossip with them, so they can go to the other and let them know all that you said about them, triangulation is a way to divide and conquer people, so others only trust in them and distance themselves from friends that may not have said anything in the first place, or reacted to what the narcissist told them you’d said, even though the narcissist was the one who said it.
+They will gossip about everybody, often trying to get others to gossip with them, so they can go to the other and let them know all that you said about them, triangulation is a way to divide and conquer people.
+Hence, others only trust in them and distance themselves from friends that may not have said anything in the first place, or reacted to what the narcissist told them you’d said, even though the narcissist was the one who said it.
 They also want to gain as much information about others, to one day use against them.
 They will twist the story, so the gossip was all you, even if they were the one doing the taking.
 As well as triangulation, they will also use jealousy, and narcissists are extremely envious and jealous people.
 So they may go all out complimenting others in front of you.
 Especially about things you feel insecure about within yourself.
 If you question them, you’ll get the gaslighting phrases of.
 “You’re too sensitive.”
 Or “you’re overacting.”
 They will undermine you in front of others, and they have probably already smeared you to others.

 Use your empathy against you.